 NIC has a diverse student population with students coming from over 50 countries.
 NIC is an ideal environment to make lifelong friends, establish international networks and experience the Australian culture.

-NIC students enjoy access to six computer laboratories located within the NIC building, including free usage of over 200 computers, internet connection, printing facilities and access to online study material.
+NIC students enjoy access to six computer laboratories located close to the NIC building, including free usage of over 200 computers, internet connection, printing facilities and access to online study material.
 Dedicated IT personnel are available to assist students.
 NIC students are also encouraged to make use of the wireless internet available on campus.

 Online technology at NIC